tramo-ephyslab/TROVA-master/README.md

 # TROVA: TRansport Of water VApor

 TRansport Of water VApor (TROVA) is a software developed in Python and Fortran for the study of moisture sources and sinks.
+It has been developed within the LAGRIMA project at the EPhysLab (Environmental Physics Laboratory) at the University of Vigo.

+# What is TROVA?

-This allows the use of the FLEXible PARTicle global dispersion model and the FLEXPART-WRF regional model at different spatial resolutions.
+TROVA allows the use of the FLEXible PARTicle global dispersion model and the FLEXPART-WRF regional model at different spatial resolutions.
 They also include the methodologies of Sthol and James (2005) and Sodemann et al. (2008).

-# What is TROVA?

 # What do I need to get and run TROVA?

+# References
+[1] Stohl A, James PA.
+A Lagrangian analysis of the atmospheric branch of the global water cycle: Part II: Earth’s river catchments ocean basins, and moisture transports between them.
+J. Hydrometeorol.
+2005; 6:961–984. https://doi.org/10.1175/JHM470.1.

+[2] Sodemann H, Schwierz C, Wernli H. Interannual variability of Greenland winter precipitation sources: Lagrangian moisture diagnostic and North Atlantic Oscillation influence.
+J. Geophys.
+Res.-Atmos.
+2008; 113:D03107. https://doi.org/10.1029/2007JD008503.